Frequently Asked Questions

 Why is the series called THE SITA CHRONICLES?

-The question of whether Supriya, one of the primary protagonists, is a modern incarnation of Sita or not, and what Sita’s ancient legacy means for her as a modern heroine, is a primary concept that is explored throughout all seven books of the series, especially in books one, two, five and six.
+The question of whether Supriya, one of the primary protagonists, is a modern incarnation of Sita or not, and what Sita’s ancient legacy means for her as a modern American heroine of Indian and British ancestry, is a primary concept that is explored throughout all seven books of the series, especially in books one, two, five and six.
 It is intertwined with the larger question of what it takes for women to transcend all that holds them back to be the heroes that they need to be in the modern world.
 Sita did what she thought was necessary to keep the peace in the ancient world, but does Supriya need to repeat Sita’s choices?
 What would happen if Supriya chose something different, especially something that Sita might consider amoral?
 This complex question embodies the internal struggle that many people feel between tradition and modernity, and it is a primary concept throughout the series.

 The Ramayana takes place in India and Sri Lanka.
 Why does the modern story use settings outside of Southeast Asia?